PimCoumans/AnimationPlanner/README.md

 # AnimationPlanner

 ⛓ Chain multiple `UIView` animations without endless closure nesting.
-Clear, consize syntax on the same indentation level with a convenient result builders API.
+Create your animation sequence using as clear, concise syntax all on the same indentation level.

-🆗 AnimationBuilder is used in all exuberant animations seen in the [OK Video](https://okvideo.app/download) app.
+🤹 Used for all exuberant animations in [OK Video](https://okvideo.app/download).app

 📖 Check out the [documentation](https://swiftpackageindex.com/PimCoumans/AnimationPlanner/main/documentation/animationplanner) to get up to speed, or read on to see a little example.

 ## How do I plan my animations?